 The top chart shows the overall trend since the end of the last recession.
 In a healthy economy, all four indicators are expected to rise.

 The bottom chart shows the drawdown since the previous all-time high.
-A decline from a previous high is interpreted as a leading indicator of a recession.
+A decline from an earlier high is interpreted as a leading indicator of a recession.

 Charts courtesy of TuringTrader.com